Click Heatmaps help in understanding a page's click pattern. With heatmaps, you can see the percentage clicks on each area of the page.

 All users who land on your site see the content at the top.
 This area is called "above the fold" content.
 The harsh truth is that a lot of these users never scroll further down.
 Invariably, this area of your page is the most important and scroll heatmaps will confirm that.

-Ideally you should have 100% users scrolling to the bottom of the page.
+Ideally, you should have 100% users scrolling to the bottom of the page.
 Alas, we are yet to see a page that does that.
-While you strive to achieve that, you will find that scroll maps are your friends which tell you exactly how your page is performing in that regards.
+While you strive to achieve that, you will find that scroll maps are your friends which tell you exactly how your page is performing in that regard.

 Attention heatmaps tell you which parts of your page are getting the most attention.
 Pay attention to this and you will know exactly what is working on your page and what is not.